 Collective marks and certification marks

 In Denmark, trademark rights may also be acquired through use in the course of trade.
 This follows explicitly from Section 3(1)(3) of the Trademarks Act.
-Under the Former Trademarks Act, which was in force until 31 December 2018, very little was required of the use in terms of intensity, scope, etc., meaning that the use requirement was interpreted leniently by the Danish courts.
+Under the Former Trademarks Act,28 which was in force until 31 December 2018, very little was required of the use in terms of intensity, scope, etc., meaning that the use requirement was interpreted leniently by the Danish courts.
 For instance, even use within a group of companies could qualify as use for the purposes of Section 3(1)(2) of the Former Trademarks Act.
 However, Section 3(1)(3) of the Trademarks Act now requires that the use must be of more than mere local character.
-Regardless, the Danish use requirement is still lenient compared to other Member States.
+Regardless, the Danish use requirement is still lenient compared with other Member States.

 Well-known trademarks – within the meaning of Article 6(b) of the Paris Convention – are, inter alia, protected pursuant to Sections 3(2) and 15(2)(3) of the Trademarks Act.

 The first provision ensures that proprietors of well-known trademarks may also invoke Section 4 of the Trademarks Act, among other provisions, meaning, inter alia, that the exclusive rights conferred on the proprietor of a trademark also extend to well-known trademarks.